example42/Example42-tutorials/slides/PuppetTutorial/05_Configuration.md

 # Operational modes

-### Masterless - puppet apply
+## Masterless - puppet apply

-Your Puppet code (manifests) is applied directly on the target system.
+Your Puppet code (written in manifests) is applied directly on the target system.

-No need of a complete infrastructure.
+No need of a complete client-server infrastructure.

-Have to distribute manifests and modules to the managed servers.
+Have to distribute manifests and modules to the managed nodes.

 Command used: ```puppet apply``` (generally as root)

-### Master / Client - puppet agent
+## Master / Client - puppet agent

-You have clients, where Puppet client is installed and Masters where Puppet server resides
+You have clients, your managed nodes, where Puppet client is installed.

+And you have one or more Masters where Puppet server runs as a service

 Client/Server communication is via https (**port 8140**)